Armenia–United States Strategic Partnership Charter

 The Armenia–United States Strategic Partnership Charter is a treaty between Armenia and the United States aimed at strengthening bilateral relations through cooperation on various issues, including democracy, sovereignty, territorial integrity, and economic and military reforms.
 The full name of the charter is "Charter on Strategic Partnership between the Republic of Armenia and the United States of America."

 On 14 January 2025, Armenian Foreign Minister Ararat Mirzoyan and U.S. Secretary of State Antony Blinken signed a document in Washington, D.C. formalizing the strategic partnership.
 The agreement is based on shared values such as the promotion of democracy, support for sovereignty, and the inviolability of borders.
 While the partnership provides for U.S. assistance in Armenia's military and economic reforms, it does not include direct military intervention by the United States in the event of conflict.

 The initiative to elevate relations between Armenia and the United States to a strategic partnership was first announced by Armenian Prime Minister Nikol Pashinyan on 4 July 2024.
 Pashinyan expressed Armenia's readiness to strengthen ties with the United States at a strategic level.

-Overview

-The Armenia–U.S. Strategic Partnership Charter emphasizes the desire to strengthen bilateral relations based on shared democratic values and mutual interests.
-Key areas of cooperation include diplomacy, economics, defense, security, culture, and education, with a focus on the promotion of democracy, economic freedom, human rights, the rule of law, and energy security.

-Principles of partnership

-The Charter is grounded in the principles of respect for sovereignty, independence, and territorial integrity.
-It highlights the commitment to democratic values and aims to support peace and stability in the South Caucasus, bolster Armenia's efforts to integrate into Euro-Atlantic structures, and advance the peace process between Armenia and Azerbaijan.

-Economic and energy cooperation

-Armenia and the United States aim to deepen cooperation in trade, investment, and transportation, as well as diversify Armenia's energy sector, including the development of civilian nuclear energy and renewable energy sources.
-The parties also plan to foster a better business environment and support Armenia's integration into the global economy.

-Defense and security

-The U.S. supports Armenia in enhancing its national security and defense capabilities, including military training and addressing global security threats such as terrorism and the proliferation of weapons of mass destruction.
-Cooperation also extends to cybersecurity.

-Strengthening democracy and human rights

-The Charter includes provisions for supporting reforms in Armenia aimed at strengthening the rule of law, judicial independence, freedom of speech, and efforts to combat corruption.
-The U.S. also provides assistance for Armenia's efforts to protect human rights and expand legal frameworks addressing discrimination and violence.

-Cultural and educational exchange

-The partnership also includes the promotion of people-to-people ties through student, academic, and professional exchange programs.
-The parties plan to foster cultural cooperation, preserve Armenia's cultural heritage, and support educational initiatives.